 Understanding the Semicolon

 The semicolon (;) is a punctuation mark that connects two independent clauses—parts of a sentence that could each stand alone as complete sentences.
-Think of it as a bridge linking two closely related ideas within a single, more complex sentence.
+Plus, think of it as a bridge linking two closely related ideas within a single, more complex sentence.
 This contrasts with a comma, which usually requires a coordinating conjunction (such as and, but, or, nor, for, so, yet) to join independent clauses.

 At its core, the semicolon serves two main purposes: